Information for all applicants

 You should ensure that, before written consent is given;

 - The proposed participant has been given the opportunity of reading the information sheet and asking questions about the research.
 For this reason, sufficient time must be provided between the request to take part and the signing of the document.
-Participants' signatures do not normally need to be witnessed.
+Participants signatures do not normally need to be witnessed.

 In most cases, you will have to supply a consent form.
 Sample forms and guidance notes are available on both UG/PGT Forms page and Staff/PGR Forms page.
 It is strongly advised you refer to these.
-There are specific clauses on the further use of collected data and copyright waiver that you should use if appropriate.
+There are specific clauses on the further use of collected data and copyright waiver that you should use where appropriate.

 Exceptionally, it may be unnecessary or inappropriate to seek written consent although this will need to be clearly justified to the reviewers.
 For example, in cases where you are handing out questionnaires that do not ask probing questions and it is clear from the front sheet what is going to be asked then a single tick box or clear statement that return of the questionnaire includes consent may be appropriate.